SumSumarie/wingsum_Chung_tbii-exam/README.md

 # Moody Foody Diary

 **This is my app, Moody Foody Diary.**
+You can see the Demo Video of the app: https://www.youtube.com/watch?v=_x-oHbA3QH4

 **In this app, you can create your diary based on your mood colour, your mood, weather, health condition.
 You can view your diary in the calender on the selected date**